-If a student has two or more D grades, or one or more F's in any subject per week, that student will be ineligible to participate in extra-curricular activities for the following week.
-During the period of ineligibility, the student may not attend any extra-curricular practices or events.
+If a student receives one or more F's in any subject per week, that student will be ineligible to participate in extracurricular activities for the following week.
+During the period of ineligibility, the student may not attend any extracurricular practices or events.
 If a student is ineligible for 4 consecutive weeks, the student will be removed from the activity.
-Such a student must return all uniforms and other activity materials in clean and/or good working condition within 7 calendar days of removal from the activity or be required to reimburse the District.
+The ineligible student must return all uniforms and other activity materials in clean and/or good working condition within 7 calendar days of removal from the activity or be required to reimburse the District.
 The eligibility process will begin the first week of each 9-week grading period.
 Ineligibility will be communicated to the parent by the Athletic Director, coach, or Principal.
 The first week of each quarter is a grace period week where eligibility is waived.